Learn to Hunt

 Contact Information by County

-Iowa DNR foresters conduct surveys and evaluations and monitor forest insects, forest diseases, invasive plants, and forest management practices.
+Iowa DNR foresters conduct surveys and evaluations and monitor insects, diseases, invasive plants, and managment plan of forested areas.
 This is done to determine the status, changes, and trends in forest health conditions.

 Foresters use the data from ground surveys, aerial surveys, and other sources to develop comprehensive management approaches to address forest health issues that affect the sustainability of Iowa’s forest ecosystems.